Stamford Baron St Martin

-Stamford Baron St Martin was a civil parish in Stamford, England, including the southern part of Stamford, south of the River Welland, and therefore historically part of Northamptonshire.
+Stamford Baron St Martin is a former civil parish, now in the parish of Stamford, in the South Kesteven district, in the county of Lincolnshire, England.
+It included the southern part of Stamford, south of the River Welland, and therefore historically part of Northamptonshire.
+In 1921 the parish had a population of 941.
 It remains an ecclesiastical parish used by the Church of England; the parish church is St Martin's.

 The Baron part of the name comes from the fact that the area was granted as a barony to the Abbot of Peterborough in the 15th century.